EDED2314/MD-CHEM-PTON/_build/html/_sources/ase.md

 qn.run(fmax=0.05)
 ```

-To visualize the geometry, open a virtual machine on Adroit visualization node.
+To visualize the geometry, open a virtual machine on Adroit visualization node or [Della](https://researchcomputing.princeton.edu/systems/della#vis-nodes) visualization node.
 Change the directory to your home directory.
+(Note that this is the less preferred method, please use OVITO to visualize instead)

-Execute the following command
+Execute the following command with [ase gui](https://wiki.fysik.dtu.dk/ase/ase/gui/basics.html).

 ```sh
 /opt/export/course/mae539/anaconda3/envs/myenv/bin/ase gui neb.traj@-5: